szepeviktor/debian-server-tools/webserver/WP-config-dev.md

 - PHP-FPM pool
 - Fail2ban
 - MTA
-- Backup to object storage (s3ql with OpenStack swift or S3)
+- Backup (with S3QL to an S3 bucket or OpenStack swift)

 ### Website